Circuit Simulator - Full-Wave Rectifier (with op-amps)

 Learn how to use circuit simulator software to design your own Full-Wave Rectifier (with op-amps) circuits.

-Where can I get Full-Wave Rectifier (with op-amps) Circuit Diagram with Explanation?
+Where can I get a Full-Wave Rectifier (with op-amps) circuit diagram with an explanation?

-IndiaBIX provides you lots of fully solved Full-Wave Rectifier (with op-amps) circuit diagram with detailed explanation and working principles.
+IndiaBIX provides numerous Full-Wave Rectifier (with op-amps) circuit diagrams with detailed explanations and working principles.

-How to design a Full-Wave Rectifier (with op-amps) (electronic circuit)?
+How do I design a Full-Wave Rectifier (with op-amps) circuit with this circuit simulator?

-You can easily design the Full-Wave Rectifier (with op-amps) circuit by practicing the exercises given below.
-Here you can design and simulate your own electronic circuits with this Online Circuit Designer and Simulator.
+You can easily design Full-Wave Rectifier (with op-amps) circuit diagrams by practising with the given circuit simulator.
+With this online circuit simulator, you can design and simulate your own electronic circuits.

 The lower left op-amp attempts to keep its – input at the same voltage as the + input (which is at ground).
 When the input signal is negative, the op-amp output goes positive to keep the – input at ground.
 The 500 ohm resistor has no current flowing through it, because both ends are at ground, so it can be ignored.
 The second op-amp and two 1k resistors act as a unity-gain inverting amplifier to make the output equal to the input, only positive.